-On SFN7000 and SFN8000 series adapters, the number of available packet buffers depends on a number of factors:
+The number of available packet buffers depends on a number of factors:

 - The amount of physical memory in the system. - The amount of free memory in the system, and whether the system is heavily loaded or not. - The kernel version being used (2.6.32 and later, or older versions).